jtarrio/pascual/manual/chapter2.md

   if Guess = Number then
     writeln('You guessed it in ', Tries, ' tries!
 It was ', Number, '!')
   else
     writeln('Sorry, you didn''t guess the number.
-It was ', Number);
+It was ', Number) end.
-end.
 ```